 Since Google and Amazon aren’t smart home options for me, that leaves Apple HomeKit.
 HomeKit is an excellent platform, but it’s not as sophisticated as Google Assistant and Amazon Alexa.
 Google and Amazon also have Apple beat on the number of products available for their platforms.

-Level Lock is a smart home lock that is similar to the Yale, Schlage, and August smart locks, but with one big difference.
-The Level Lock is the only smart lock that doesn’t make you replace all of your deadbolt hardware.
+Level Bolt is a smart home lock that is similar to the Yale, Schlage, and August smart locks, but with one big difference.
+The Level Bolt is the only smart lock that doesn’t make you replace all of your deadbolt hardware.

-The beauty of Level Lock is that it works with all standard deadbolts.
-All you have to do is take off the outer plates and replace the internal locking mechanism with Level Lock.
+The beauty of Level Bolt is that it works with all standard deadbolts.
+All you have to do is take off the outer plates and replace the internal locking mechanism with Level Bolt.

-Once Level Lock is installed, it can be used manually, as before, but can also be controlled using Apple’s Home app.
+Once Level Bolt is installed, it can be used manually, as before, but can also be controlled using Apple’s Home app.

-If you know how to install a deadbolt, then you know how to install a Level Lock.
+If you know how to install a deadbolt, then you know how to install a Level Bolt.
 First, you remove the outer plates, and then you remove the internal locking mechanism.
-Next, you insert the Level Lock hardware and then reattach the outer plates.
+Next, you insert the Level Bolt hardware and then reattach the outer plates.
 It’s that simple!

 After you insert the battery, install and open the Level Home app and follow the setup instructions.
 There’s a good chance the lock will need a firmware update like mine did.
 The app will automatically update it for you, and it only takes about 1-2 minutes.